General Electric (NYSE:GE) Releases FY 2022 Earnings Guidance

 General Electric (NYSE:GE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus estimate of $3.420.
+The company provided earnings per share guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.340.
 The company issued revenue guidance of -.

-General Electric (NYSE:GE – Get Rating) last released its earnings results on Tuesday, January 25th.
-The conglomerate reported $0.92 earnings per share for the quarter, beating the consensus estimate of $0.83 by $0.09.
-General Electric had a negative net margin of 8.80% and a positive return on equity of 6.62%.
-The business had revenue of $20.30 billion during the quarter, compared to analysts’ expectations of $21.32 billion.
-During the same period last year, the business earned $0.64 earnings per share.
-The firm’s revenue was down 7.4% on a year-over-year basis.
-As a group, equities analysts predict that General Electric will post 3.22 earnings per share for the current year.
+General Electric (NYSE:GE – Get Rating) last announced its quarterly earnings results on Tuesday, January 25th.
+The conglomerate reported $0.92 EPS for the quarter, topping the Zacks’ consensus estimate of $0.83 by $0.09.
+General Electric had a positive return on equity of 6.62% and a negative net margin of 8.80%.
+The business had revenue of $20.30 billion for the quarter, compared to analysts’ expectations of $21.32 billion.
+During the same period in the previous year, the firm earned $0.64 EPS.
+The business’s quarterly revenue was down 7.4% on a year-over-year basis.
+As a group, equities analysts predict that General Electric will post 3.23 EPS for the current fiscal year.

 General Electric Co engages in the provision of technology and financial services.
 It operates through the following segments: Power, Renewable Energy, Aviation, Healthcare, and Capital.
 The Power segment offers technologies, solutions, and services related to energy production, which includes gas and steam turbines, generators, and power generation services.